Policies on Intellectual Property: Ownership and Commercial Development

 6.5.
 Interim Policy Concerning Conflict Of Interest In Equity Ownership And Technology Transfer

 When an Inventor/Author Takes Equity: When the Inventor/Author is the transferee of technology, or a significant equity participant in the transfer of technology, certain policies apply to avoid conflicts of interest potentially damaging to the Inventor/Author or MSSM.
-All such transactions involving the transfer of MSSM Technology and equity ownership must receive explicit approval of the Dean, the President of The Mount Sinai Medical Center, and the Technology Transfer Sub-Committee of the Research and Education Policy Committee of the Board of Trustees of MSSM, which is charged with the oversight of the OTBD.
+All such transactions involving the transfer of MSSM Technology and equity ownership must receive explicit approval of the Dean, the President of The Mount Sinai Health System, and the Technology Transfer Sub-Committee of the Research and Education Policy Committee of the Board of Trustees of MSSM, which is charged with the oversight of the OTBD.

 The Inventor/Author must sign a Conflict of Interest Statement, affirming that he/she will not: